 Rapid weight loss inside a nursing home is a serious health risk to elderly residents.
 So why is your loved one losing weight inside a nursing home?
 Tragically, it may be due to nursing home neglect.
+If your loved one lost a significant amount of weight greater than 10% of their body mass index while a resident of a nursing home, contact Senior Justice Law Firm now at 888-375-9998 for a free case consultation.

 Why Do Older Residents Lose Weight Inside Nursing Homes?